KennthShang/PhaMer/README.md

     python preprocessing.py --contigs test_contigs.fa
     python PhaMer.py --out example_prediction.csv

 The prediction will be written in *example_prediction.csv*.
 The CSV file has three columns: contigs names, prediction, and prediction score.
+The test_contig.fasta contain a phage genome, so the output is phage.

 ### References
 The paper is submitted to the *ISMB 2022*.